Abdulmajidmujtaba/telegram-bot/README.md

 - **AI Commentary**: Get insightful or witty comments on ongoing discussions.
 - **Image/Chart Analysis**: Analyze uploaded images or charts with your custom instructions (no financial advice).
 - **Post Roasting**: Entertaining, light-hearted comments on posts.
+- **Rich Text Formatting**: Supports Telegram's MarkdownV2 format for beautiful, well-structured messages with bold, italic, underline, code blocks, tables, and more.

 ## Setup